syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/events.md

 # Events

-This section describes the stepper events that will be triggered when an appropriate actions are performed.
-The following events are available in the stepper control.
+This section describes the Stepper events that will be triggered when an appropriate actions are performed.
+The following events are available in the Stepper control.

 ## created